-The decoupling relaxes the constraint that publishers and subscribers be present at the same time, and also that the constraint that they be aware of each other.
-The publisher also is unaware of the number of subscribers that are interested in receiving a message.
-The publish subscribe model doesn't require synchronization between publishers and subscribers.
-By decoupling this relationship between publishers and consumers security is enhanced considerably.
+The decoupling relaxes the constraint that publishers and subscribers be present at the same time, and also the constraint that they be aware of each other.
+The publisher is also unaware of the number of subscribers that are interested in receiving a message.
+The publish subscribe model does not require synchronization between publishers and subscribers.
+By decoupling this relationship between publishers and consumers, security is enhanced considerably.
 The routing of messages from the publisher to the subscriber is within the purview of the message oriented middleware (MOM) which is responsible for routing the right content to the right consumers.
-The publish subscribe paradigm can support both the pull/push paradigms.
+The publish subscribe paradigm can support both pull and push paradigms.
 In the case of pull, the subscribers retrieve messages from the MOM by periodic polling.
 The push model allows for asynchronous operations where there are no periodic pollings.
-Industrial strength products in the publish subscribe domain include solutions like TIB/Rendezvous [TIB99] from TIBCO and SmartSockets [Cor00b] from Talarian.
+Industrial strength products in the publish subscribe domain include solutions like TIB/Rendezvous [25] from TIBCO and SmartSockets [24] from Talarian.
 Variants of publish subscribe include systems based on content based publish subscribe.
-Content based systems allows subscribers to specify the kind of content they are interested in.
-These content based publish subscribe systems include Gryphon [BCM+99, ASS+99], Elvin [SA97] and Sienna [CRW00a].
+Content based systems allow subscribers to specify the kind of content that they are interested in.
+These content based publish subscribe systems include Gryphon [7, 3], Elvin [64] and Sienna [18].
 The system we are looking at, the grid event service, is also in the realm of content based publish/subscribe systems with the additional feature of location transparency for clients.

 The shift towards pub/sub systems and its advantages can be gauged by the fact that message queuing products like MQSeries have increased the publish subscribe features within them.
-This intersection of a mature messaging products with the pub/sub features serves its purpose for a large number of clients.
+This intersection of mature messaging products with pub/sub features serves its purpose for a large number of clients.
 Similarly OMG introduced services that are relevant to the publish subscribe paradigm.
-These include the Event services [OMG00b] and the Notification service [OMG00a].
-The push by Java to include publish subscribe features into its messaging middleware include efforts like JMS [HBS99] and JINI [AOS+99].
+These include the Event services [54] and the Notification service [53].
+The push by Java to include publish subscribe features into its messaging middleware include efforts like JMS [41] and JINI [5].
 One of the goals of JMS is to offer a unified API across publish subscribe implementations.
-Various JMS implementations include solutions like SonicMQ [Cor99] from Progress, JMQ [iPl00] from iPlanet, iBus [Inc00] from Softwired and FiranoMQ [Cor00a] from Firano.
+Various JMS implementations include solutions like SonicMQ [23] from Progress, JMQ [46] from iPlanet, iBus [45] from Softwired and FioranoMQ [22] from Fiorano.

-In the systems we are studying, unlike traditional group multicast systems, "groups" cannot be preallocated.
+In the systems we are studying, unlike traditional group multicast systems, groups cannot be pre-allocated.
 Each message is sent to the system as a whole and then delivered to a subset of recipients.
-The problem of reliable delivery and ordering1 in traditional group based systems with process crashes has been extensively studied [HT94, BM89, Bir93a].
-These approaches normally have employed the "primary partition" model [RSB93], which allows the system to partition under the assumption that there would be a unique partition which could make decisions on behalf of the system as a whole, without risk of contradictions arising in the other partitions and also during partition mergers.
-However the delivery requirements are met only within the primary partition [GRVB97].
+The problem of reliable delivery and ordering1 in traditional group based systems with process crashes has been extensively studied [40, 13, 11].
+These approaches normally have employed the primary partition model [61], which allows the system to partition under the assumption that there would be a unique partition which could make decisions on behalf of the system as a whole, without risk of contradictions arising in the other partitions and also during partition mergers.
+However the delivery requirements are met only within the primary partition [39].
 Recipients that are slow or temporarily disconnected may be treated as if they had left the group.
 This model works well for problems such as propagating updates to replicated sites.
 This approach doesn't work well in situations where the client connectivity is intermittent, and where the clients can roam around the network.
 The main differences between the systems being discussed here and traditional group-based systems are: